tests-always-included/restify-router-magic/README.md

     * `config.indexWithSlash` - (string) Can be `"force"`, `"never"`, or `"both"`.
 Determines if `index.js` files should be exposed as routes with a trailing slash.  `"force"` makes the slash mandatory, `"never"` will only add routes with slashes as the end, `"both"` will add both styles of routes.
 When `"both"` is used, factory functions in route files will be called more than once.
 Defaults to `"both"` and will throw an `Error` if set to an invalid value.
     * `config.options` - (anything) The value is passed to any factory functions exported by route files.
 Defaults to `null`.
     * `config.routesMatch` - (string) Pattern to pass to [glob] for finding what files to load as routes.
 The `routesPath` property will be prepended to this value.
 Defaults to `"**/*.js"`.
     * `config.routesPath` - (string) Where to scan for route files.
 Defaults to `"./routes/"` and will call the callback with an `Error` if this directory does not exist or if no files are found to add to the routes.
+This is relative to the process's working directory.
     * `config.sync` - (boolean) Uses synchronous methods instead of asynchronous methods.
 Defaults to `false`.
 * `callback` - (Optional) A callback to execute when all of the files are loaded.